Our Community

 Our students tell us that they like it how we actually teach them how to do the poses, which they tell us does not always happen in other methods.

-Beginners
+Beginners and beyond

 We have a highly developed, tried and tested curriculum for introducing beginners to the most useful and accessible poses.
 Intensely keen students who apply themselves can develop quite quickly and move up through the levels.
 Students of regular intensity can work and develop at their own pace, benefitting from working with awareness and intelligence regardless of which level they are at.